happybeing/vdash/README.md

 **Status:** working on Windows, MacOS and Linux with public and local test networks.

-`vdash` can monitor multiple logfiles on the local machine, showing multiple metrics for each node including number of PUTS (chunks stored), current price being charged for storage, and node earnings.
+`vdash` can monitor multiple logfiles on the local machine, showing multiple metrics for each node including number of PUTS (records stored), current price being charged for storage, and node earnings.
 Many metrics appear both as numeric values and can be viewed in real-time graphical charts over time.

 ## Discussion and Bug Reports
-A Autononomi forum topic is the main forum for discussion: [Vdash - Node dashboard for Autonomi nodes](https://forum.autonomi.community/t/vdash-dashboard-for-autonomi-nodes/32630?u=happybeing)
+A forum topic is the main place for discussion of `vdash`: [Vdash - Node dashboard for Autonomi nodes](https://forum.autonomi.community/t/vdash-dashboard-for-autonomi-nodes/32630?u=happybeing)

 Bug reports and feature requests can be made in [github issues](https://github.com/happybeing/vdash/issues).